Cylinders in Fires

-Put simply, there is no replacement for it and when handled, stored and transported correctly, Acetylene is perfectly safe and has been invaluable to industry for over one hundred and fifty years.
+Put simply, there is no direct replacement for acetylene.
+When handled, stored and transported correctly, acetylene is perfectly safe and has been invaluable to industry for over one hundred and sixty years.

-BCGA has made agreement with EBAY to ban the sale of DA cylinders through their site as a way of restricting access to the product by untrained and unskilled individuals.
+BCGA has made agreement with online shopping companies, such as eBay, to ban the sale of dissolved acetylene cylinders through their sites as a way of restricting access to the product by untrained and unskilled individuals.

-Five Stakeholder parties, namely BCGA, DfT, HSE,TFL and, latterly, CFOA co-funded major research conducted over a period from 2008 and 2009, by BAM, the German Federal Institute for Materials Research and Testing.
-BAM is world renowned in Acetylene science and research.
+Five stakeholder parties, namely BCGA, HSE, CFOA, the Department for Transport (DfT) and Transport for London (TfL) funded a major research project which was conducted over 2008 and 2009 by the German Federal Institute for Materials Research and Testing (BAM).
+BAM is world renowned in acetylene science and research.

 - Mechanical impact alone CANNOT initiate acetylene decomposition.

-- Decomposition of acetylene cannot be initiated until at least 350 °C, meaning that only a cylinder which has been exposed to direct flame impingement can be at any risk.
+- Decomposition of acetylene cannot be initiated until at least 350 °C, meaning that only a cylinder which has been exposed to direct fire impingement can be at any risk.

-- Polymerization reactions of acetylene can occur at temperatures below 300 °C, but these are pressure-reducing reactions and therefore not of concern to FRS.
+- Polymerization reactions of acetylene can occur at temperatures below 300 °C, but these are pressure-reducing reactions and therefore not of direct concern to the Fire & Rescue Service.

-The scope and validity of the BAM work was discussed extensively with the Fire Service and with DCLG's expert panel of consultant Professors and a recommendation was accepted that just 1 hour cooling followed by a further 1 hour monitoring precaution would be more than prudent.
-It is no coincidence that the findings of the BAM research agreed exactly with the empirical evidence found at real incidents.
+The BAM work was discussed extensively with the Fire & Rescue Service and with the Department for Communities and Local Government's (DCLG) expert panel of consultant Professors.
+A recommendation was accepted that one hour cooling, followed by a further one hour monitoring as a precaution would be more than prudent.
+This agreed with the empirical evidence found at real incidents.

 The Executive Summary report on BAM's work may be viewed by clicking here.

-And BAM's Opinion on the proposed 1+1 hour protocol may be viewed by clicking here.
+And BAM's Opinion on the revised one hour plus one hour protocol may be viewed by clicking here.

-The findings of the BAM Research is of Global significance to both Fire and Rescue Services and others alike and we trust that the new UK protocol may be adopted in other countries too and thereby mitigate needless disruption.
+The findings of the BAM research is of global significance, providing a scientific basis to the procedures adopted by our Fire and Rescue Service, and we trust that the new UK protocol may be adopted in other countries too and thereby mitigate needless disruption.